 - Cuteness Overload: Invoked.
 Silver destroys a bunch of robots by overloading them with Lightning Bliss's cuteness.

-- Darkest Hour: "Seven Nation Army" Part 2, as the respawn is broken and there's a whole force bearing down on them.
+- Darkest Hour: "Seven Nation Army" Part 2, as the Respawn Generator is broken and there's a whole force bearing down on them.

 - Dark Horse Victory: Royal Rumble: After Firebrand, Toon Kritic, and Lightning Bliss spent about half a minute tying at Rock, Paper, Scissors, Dr. Wolf shows up and beats all of them at once.